xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

     Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers, Covid Longitudinal

     Output: CSV file of all MSSS scores for PROMOTE participants, histogram of all total MSSS scores, histogram of all transformed MSSS scores

+14. NEO Five Factor Inventory (NEOFFI)

+    Scores all NEOFFI questionnaires for the PROMOTE project

+    Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, PROMOTE Database

+    Output: CSV file of all NEOFFI scores for PROMOTE participants, histogram of each factor (and histogram of the t-score for each factor)